Away We Go: Critical reception

-On Rotten Tomatoes, the film has an approval rating of 67% based on 187 reviews, with an average rating of 6.57 out of 10.
+On Rotten Tomatoes, the film has an approval rating of 67% based on 192 reviews, with an average rating of 6.80/10.
 The critical consensus reads, "Built on a set of quirks and charms that are as noticeable as they are interchangeable, Away We Go is a sweet but uneven road trip".
 Metacritic reported the film had an average score of 58 out of 100, based on 33 reviews.

 A. O. Scott of The New York Times described the two main characters as self-righteous people "aware of their special status as uniquely sensitive, caring, smart and cool beings on a planet full of cretins and failures".

 In response to reviews "accusing Verona and Burt of being smug, superior and condescending," Roger Ebert said that "these are not sins if you have something to be smug about and much reason to condescend."
 He gave the film three-and-a-half out of four stars.